lwa-project/lsl/doc/source/tutorial-tbn.rst

 	... jove.alt*180/math.pi)
 	Jupiter:  az -> 112.4, el -> 24.4

-Line 4 defines the location for LWA-1 as a :mod:`lsl.common.stations.LWAStation` object while line 5 create an ephem.Observer object that can be used to calculate the sky positions of various bodies.
+Line 4 defines the location for LWA-1 as a :class:`lsl.common.stations.LWAStation` object while line 5 create an ephem.Observer object that can be used to calculate the sky positions of various bodies.
 The position of Jupiter is calculated using this Observer object on lines 6 and 7.

 .. note::
 	When working with positions from *pyephem* objects, all values are in radians.
 For more